 IF there has been a good sunrise (sunset) in the past few days AND there is a forecast for partial cloud cover THEN there is a good chance of color at sunrise (sunset)

 This can be helpful during the fall/winter months in my area as we will often get a few good sunrises/sunsets in a row.

 Finally, there are websites and apps that take in all of the forecast data and try to automatically predict sunrise/sunset color.
 The two most popular ones are SunsetWx and Skyfire (IOS app only).

 In my experience, SunsetWx is not very good.
-But if it predicts a very colorful sunrise/sunset I will often check my other sources.
+It’s based on the GFS & NAM forecast models which are not as accurate as ECWMF in my area.
+But if SunsetWx predicts a very colorful sunrise/sunset I will often check my other sources.
 I don’t use Skyfire as it requires a paid subscription but friends who have used it say that it is only so-so at making preditions.

 Here is an example prediction map from SunsetWx.
 A more colorful sunset is denoted by warmer colors (i.e. yellow, orange, and red).